william-hutchison/tidySpatialExperiment/README.md

 # Important considerations

 tidySpatialExperiment is still in development and contains some rough edges.
-Below are examples of behaviour which is currently unclear.
+Below are examples of behaviour that is currently unclear.
 I will be adding warning messages / making changes to address these problems in the coming days.

-## Read only columns
+## Read-only columns

 Removing the .cell column will return a tibble.
 This is consistent with the behaviour in other tidytranscriptomics packages.